-Rhema Christian School Early Education Programs consist of a Preschool (3's) and Pre-Kindergarten programs (4 & 5’s).
-Our programs equip our young students with spiritual, social, emotional, and academic development.
-We believe that the social/emotional development of a child goes hand-in-hand with their spiritual development.
+Our fast-growing Early Childhood Education Programs consist of a Preschool (3's) and Pre-Kindergarten program (4 & 5’s).
+Our programs equip young students with spiritual, social, emotional, and academic development.
 With a flexible schedule, parents can choose either half-day or full day classes.
 Assessments are administered throughout the year, along with parent-teacher conferences, to build an important connection between families and school.
-Weekly communication with families consists of emails, newsletters, and the App - Bloomz, which provides families a way to see photos and videos of their children in class and many more features.
+Weekly communication with families consists of emails, newsletters, and the App-Bloomz, which provides families a way to see photos and videos of their children in class and many more features.

 Early Education Classroom Hours

-Preschool and Pre-kindergarten - We have a flexible schedule for parents to choose either three days, four days, or five days a week with half days or full days.
-We can not accommodate a mix of half and full days.
+We have a flexible schedule for parents to choose two days, three days, four days, or five days a week with half days or full days.
+We cannot accommodate a mix of half and full days.

 3 days a week - Monday, Wednesday, Friday

-Four days a week - Monday, Wednesday, Friday (and either a Tuesday or a Thursday)
+4 days a week - Monday, Wednesday, Friday (plus choice of Tuesday or Thursday)

 5 days a week - Monday through Friday

 Half day hours - 8:00 am - 11:00 am (drop off between 7:40 - 8:00 am and pickup between 11:00 - 11:15 am)